xlibraries/Ovi/README.md

 ```

 ## Download Weights
-We use open-sourced checkpoints from Wan and MMAudio, and thus we will need to download them from huggingface
+To download our main Ovi checkpoint, as well as T5 and vae decoder from Wan, and audio vae from MMAudio

 ```
 # Default is downloaded to ./ckpts, and the inference yaml is set to ./ckpts so no change required
 python3 download_weights.py